Andrew-code2020/ms3onlinecookbook/README.md

 Active Class in Navbar
 - color

+Base template code
+- Homepage was base.html whiched to create a home page then removed base.html code
+- was confused about base template.
+Thought it has to be the homepage

 Heading Bugs in Navbar
 - On the base.html page on a medium size screen you will see Temple Lean Recipes in the top left of the screen.
 During development I noticed on a small screen that